 Backstory and Context

 In early 1980 Marshall announced that the building would be named in honor of Lawrence J. Corbly for his historic contributions to the development of the school.
 Corbly was born in 1862 and grew up in Tyler County, West Virginia.
 He graduated from Fairmont State Normal School and West Virginia University before pursuing a career as a school administrator.
-In 1895 he traveled to Germany to work on earning a Ph.D.; the following year he halted his studies and returned to West Virginia after being asked to serve as principal of Marshall College.
-At the beginning of Corbly’s administration Marshall was small, had an inadequate curriculum, and did not offer baccalaureate degrees.
-During his nineteen-year tenure, he made many efforts to improve Marshall and make it a degree-conferring college.
+In 1895 he traveled to Germany to work on earning a Ph.D.; the following year, he halted his studies and returned to West Virginia after being asked to serve as principal of Marshall College.
+At the beginning of Corbly’s administration, Marshall was small, had an inadequate curriculum, and did not offer baccalaureate degrees.
+During his nineteen-year tenure, he worked to improve Marshall and make it a degree-conferring college.

 Marshall College flourished under Corbly.
 Enrollment jumped from a little over 200 students to more than 1,000; the faculty grew exponentially; the library increased from 1,200 to 7,000 books; and Old Main expanded three times.
-The Parthenon student newspaper and the school yearbook began publication, while the first intercollegiate athletic teams were established.
+The Parthenon student newspaper and the school yearbook began publication while the first intercollegiate athletic teams were established.
 In 1907 a reorganization plan changed Corbly’s title from Principal to President.
-He resigned from his position in 1915 and took up a job in local real estate.
-Marshall College finally began offering degrees in 1920 mainly as a result of his improvements.
-In 1925 Corbly returned to serve as a professor, where he taught German and astronomy courses.
-He was so popular amongst the community that when Corbly died in 1935 his funeral was held in the Old Main auditorium.
+He resigned in 1915 and took up a job in local real estate.
+Marshall College finally began offering degrees in 1920, mainly due to his improvements.
+In 1925 Corbly returned to serve as a professor, teaching German and astronomy courses.
+He was so popular amongst the community that when Corbly died in 1935, his funeral was held in the Old Main auditorium.